America (1924 film)

 America, also called Love and Sacrifice, is a 1924 American silent historical war romance film.
 It describes the heroic story of the events during the American Revolutionary War, in which filmmaker D. W. Griffith created a film adaptation of Robert W. Chambers' 1905 novel The Reckoning.
-The plot mainly centers itself on the Northern theatre of the war in New York, with romance spliced into the individual movie scenes.
+The plot mainly centers on the Northern theatre of the war in New York, with romance spliced into individual movie scenes.